Is Catherine Zeta-Jones' Drug Lord Movie Whitewashing A Real Woman?

 "This happens to be the third Hispanic I’ve played.
 I played the lead in Zorro, and I screen-tested with six Hispanic women, and I got the role.
 I don’t know what to say.
 And I was a complete unknown at this point; it wasn’t because I had a name or box-office value...
 I can't be the person to fight against a very big issue, and I won’t take on that role.
 There have been so many actors who have played 'against type.'
 That's sort of what we do."

-Zeta-Jones is right about one thing: It's not entirely on actors to step away from roles that could, instead, go to a person of colour.
-It's on the people casting those roles and producing those films to make a conscious effort to include this often underutilised talent.
+Zeta-Jones is right about one thing: It's not entirely on actors to step away from roles that could, instead, go to a person of color.
+It's on the people casting those roles and producing those films to make a conscious effort to include this often underutilized talent.

 According to a 2016 study from the Media, Diversity, and Social Change Initiative at the USC Annenberg School for Communication and Journalism, 70.8% of speaking characters in 2016's top 100 films were white, while only 3.1% were Hispanic.
 Given the lack of visibility of Hispanic people onscreen, shouldn't we cast Hispanic actors to portray the few that are given weighty roles?